ZOHAIB927/ZOHAIB927/README.md

-- 👋 Hi, I’m Zohaib Khan.
+- 👋 Hi, I’m Zohaib.
 I am passionate about Business Analysis, specializing in Data Analysis.
 I like to play around with the data.

 <!---